USEPA/epanet-manual/docs/analysis_algorithms.rst

   for pumps, where :math:`sgn(x)` is :math:`1` if :math:`x > 0` and :math:`-1`
   otherwise (:math:`Q_{ij}` is always positive for pumps).

-  After new heads are computed by solving Eq. :eq:`eq:matrix_form`, new flows are found from:
+  After new heads are computed by solving Eq. :eq:`eq:fixed_matrix_form`, new flows are found from:

   .. math::
      :label: eq:flow_update